home-assistant/home-assistant.io/source/_components/rest_command.markdown

 {% configuration %}
 name:
   description: The name used to expose the service.
-E.g., in the above example, it would be `rest_command.name`.
+E.g., in the above example, it would be 'rest_command.name'.
   required: true
   type: string
 url: